Understanding Medicare costs

 Part B

 Most pay a standard monthly premium, which is set each year.
 In 2024, the standard monthly Part B premium amount is $174.70 ($2,096.40 per year).
-If you earn over $97,000 a year, you will pay a higher premium.
-If the premium is deducted from your Social Security benefits, you will pay a lower premium.
+If you were over $103,000 a year, you will pay a higher premium.
+For more information, refer to the Social Security Administration resource: Premiums: Rules for Higher-Income Beneficiaries.

 Medicare Part B deductible